Nothing says fall like a warm, spiced drink. You know the ones that make you all warm and fuzzy from the inside out.

 This fall, owner Allen Findley shared with us a family recipe perfect to sip on when the temperatures outside begin to dip.

 Findley says the recipe was his great-grandfathers.
 He remembers his mother taking it very seriously.

-“She loved her wassel when the weather started to cool off,” Findley explained.
+“She loved her Wassail when the weather started to cool off,” Findley explained.
 “She would sit at night and sip til the wee hours of the night.
-And anyone who knew her knew when it was wassel season started (she wasn’t quiet about it.)”
+And anyone who knew her knew when it was wassail season started (she wasn’t quiet about it.)”

 - 2 qt. apple cider